Tiledesk/.github/profile/README.md

 ![image](https://user-images.githubusercontent.com/32564846/181367757-77773e70-4e86-4c99-a617-a1a0e504fcd9.png)

-# Tiledesk is the <b>open source conversational platform<b> that easily connects humans and chatbots.
+# Tiledesk is the <b>open source conversational platform<b> that easily connects humans and chatbots

 Designed to be open source since the beginning, we actively worked on it to create a totally new, <b>first class customer service platform<b> based on instant messaging.